AyushSarode/Random-Jokes/README.md

 # Despriction

 The Random Jokes Generator is a fun and simple Web App that generates random jokes for your entertainment.
 The tool is built using HTML, CSS, Javascript.
 It allows you to generate a single random joke per click.
 The jokes are sourced from a public API and may contain explicit content.
-This tool is intended for entertainment purposes only and is not intended to offend anyone.
-Users are welcomed to contribute to this project by submitting pull requests or reporting any offensive content.
-The project is licensed under the MIT license.

 # Demo